oudeng/SESA/code/FOSA_v2/readme.md

 - Visulize FOSA imputation results of each variate(= the col of dataset).

 # How to use it?
+Very easy.
+1. Download FOSA.py, FOSA_test.py to your local PC.
+2. Put your CSV dataset(with missing data) in the same fold or any specific location. or you can download Test_datasets as sample data.
-Please see FOSA_test.py which is an easy understood sample.
+4. Change the dataset location and other inputs in FOSA_test.py, which is an easy understood sample.
+5. In your terminal: $ python FOSA_test.py